-At an early age, at home in a large art studio of her mother, Lucille Lehr began developing herself as an artist.
-Her eclectic taste, and interest for sociology and experimental aesthetics, is likely to have evolved by being exposed to a highly diverse amount of cultural influences from visiting her father (an engineer) in a multitude of foreign countries.
+At home, in the art studio of her mother, Lucille began developing herself as an artist.
+Her eclectic taste and curiosity was likely sparked by being exposed to a diverse amount of cultural influences from visiting her father (an engineer) in a multitude of foreign countries.

 In 2011 “Lucille Spielfuchs” (an alias for entertainment-focused work) was established, and Lucille quickly rose to become one of Australia’s leading avant-guard burlesque performers.
 Retaining her artistic integrity, Lucille focused her performances on cultural identity, body politics, and the beguiling nature of beauty and design.

 Lucille gained valuable knowledge from various acting schools; learning how to tell stories through emotions, and, as well as completing a year of practical study in “design”, Lucille completed a university degree in a dramaturgy that focused on “performance art”.
 This education also granted her the critical thought needed for art critique.
 She gained an education that can be applied to all art mediums, because all art has an audience.

 With over 10 years of artistic evolution in a diverse, authentic, and politically-active art scene (the underground performance art scenes of Sydney and Berlin), Lucille established an enormous repertoire of short performance work that drove her to examine the global commodification of art and creative expression more closely.